un-loop/bootcamp-final/README.md

 Make the changes in a branch whose name contains your name (for example, `michael-final`).
 Submit your work as a pull request to the `main` branch.

+It is highly encouraged that you create commits after each problem is finished to save your progress.
+You can always revert your code by running `git checkout .` from the root directory of your project to revert to your last commit if you get into a bad state.

 ## Problem 1
 ### Create a component to display the current time
 The component should be in its own file.
 Import this component into `/client/src/App.js`.
 It should: